lwshowl/simple-chat-server-with-client/README.md

 insert (account1,account2) & insert (account2,account1)

-it still has several bugs dealing the logging messages,you can fix that if you are interested
+it still has several bugs dealing with the logging messages,you can fix that if you are interested

 client @ https://github.com/lwshowl/WPF-chat-client-with-server